 - 1 can (6 oz.) tomato paste

 - 1 can (1 Ib.
 12 oz.)
 Italian peeled tomatoes

 - 1 can water (using tomato can)

-Put enough oil in pan to coat bottom.
+Put enough oil in a saucepan to coat the bottom.
 Saute garlic, onion, and seasonings over medium heat until onion is lightly golden.
 Add all the meat.
 Cook until slightly browned.
-Blend tomato paste in well; stir a few minutes.
+Add the tomato paste and stir a few minutes.
 Add tomatoes and stir.
 Pour in water.
-Reduce heat and allow sauce to simmer for up to one hour, stirring frequently.
+Reduce heat and allow the sauce to simmer for up to one hour, stirring frequently.